 Côte d’Ivoire launches simplified VAT compliance regime for non-residents

-The Directorate General for Taxation for Ivory Coast has introduced a simplified VAT compliance service for foreign providers of digital services on a B2C and B2B basis.
-VAT in Ivory Coast is 18%.
+The Directorate General for Taxation for Ivory Coast is to introduce a simplified VAT compliance service for foreign providers of digital services on a B2C and B2B basis.
+This will come into effect from 9 April 2024.

 The West African state imposed Value Added Tax on non-resident providers of digital services to consumers from 4 January 2022.
 This requires foreign providers of electronic service to register with the Direction Générale Des Impôts, DGI, through a new, simplified registration process.